-- Individual archdiocesan schools may NOT contact TV/radio stations directly to announce cancellations. - Parochial elementary schools (and parish religious education programs) should follow local public school jurisdictions for inclement weather announcements.
-Notify families early and often which public school jurisdiction your school will follow (utilize AP Notify) - If inclement weather occurs on a day when public schools already were to be closed due to a professional day, etc., schedule changes for archdiocesan elementary schools will be determined by ESPA regional representatives and the Superintendent.
-The Archdiocese will notify the media of schedule changes; ESPA reps will implement the principals' phone tree; principals should implement their school communications plan. - Have direct communications plan with redundant features to reach staff and parents (AP Notify, emails, phone trees, call-in phone numbers) in the event your school must be closed. - If your school has a physical plant situation, such as a boiler problem: - a.
-First call the Director of Facilities Management first, and the CSO to determine if it is necessary to close the school.
+\Rightarrow Individual archdiocesan schools may \underline{NOT} contact TV/radio stations directly to announce cancellations.

+- ☆ Parochial elementary schools (and parish religious education programs) should follow local public school jurisdictions for inclement weather announcements.
+Notify families early and often which public school jurisdiction your school will follow (utilize mass communication system) - If inclement weather occurs on a day when public schools already were to be closed due to a professional day, etc., schedule changes for archdiocesan elementary schools will be determined by ESPA regional representatives and the Superintendent.
+The Archdiocese will notify the media of schedule changes; ESPA reps will implement the principals' phone tree; principals should implement their school communications plan. - A Have direct communications plan with redundant features to reach staff and parents (mass communications, emails, phone trees, call-in phone numbers, smart phone apps) in the event your school must be closed. - ☆ If your school has a physical plant situation, such as a boiler problem: - a.
+First, call the Director of Facilities Management, and the CSO to determine if it is necessary to close the school.